 Living in the City of Fairfax, VA

-Center of Northern Virginia with bustling developments and quick access to D.C.
+Center of Northern VA with bustling developments and quick access to D.C.

 The City of Fairfax is the epicenter of Northern Virginia’s cultural and economic activity.
-Ranked a top 10 place to live by USA Today based on education, poverty and life expectancy, Fairfax offers master-planned suburban life with fast access to Washington, D.C., along with some of the nation’s best public and private education options and attractions for young professionals and families to enjoy.
+Fairfax is ranked a top 10 place to live by USA Today based on education, poverty, and life expectancy.
+Fairfax also offers master-planned suburban life with fast access to the D.C. area, along with some of the nation’s best public and private school options and attractions for young professionals and families to enjoy.

 Walk Score